-Donald Macleod explores an episode in Debussy's life which scandalised Paris and turned most of his friends against him.
+Donald Macleod explores an episode in Debussy's life that scandalised Paris and turned most of his friends against him.

-Donald Macleod explores a Donald Macleod explores a short period in Debussy's life which scandalised Paris and turned most of his friends against him
+Donald Macleod explores a Donald Macleod explores a short period in Debussy's life that scandalised Paris and turned most of his friends against him

 In the week of the centenary of the composer's death, Donald Macleod looks at the development of Debussy's career against the background of his turbulent personal life.
 'At every crossroads in Debussy's life there was a woman', wrote his biographer Marcel Dietschy, and this week we meet them: from Mme Vasnier, the married singer with whom he conducted an affair during his early years as a struggling composer in Paris and Rome, to the bohemian Gaby Dupont, and his first wife Lily - who attempted suicide when Debussy left her for Emma Bardac.
 He would settle happily with Emma for the rest of his life, and in his prime, touring internationally as a conductor, wrote to her and their beloved daughter Chouchou, expressing his longing for home.